ircmaxell/php-compiler/README.md

 # Installation

-Install PHP 7.4, being sure to enable the FFI extension, OpenSSL extension, and mbstring extension (`--with-ffi --with-openssl --enable-mbstring`).
+Install PHP 7.4, being sure to enable the FFI extension, OpenSSL extension, mbstring extension, and zlib extension (`--with-ffi --with-openssl --enable-mbstring --with-zlib`).

 Also, you need to install the system dependency `libgccjit`.
 On Ubuntu: